5 Blogging Laws Every Blogger Must Obey (Updated Guide for 2022)

 How will I customize the templates and when will I receive them once I buy them?

-You will receive the legal templates as a word document with about five customizable fields for every template.
+You will receive the legal templates as a word document with customizable fields for every template.
 Every template also includes the instructions necessary to fill in those fields.

 Can I find these legal templates for my blog for free online?